timkimcool/Jack-Compiler/README.md

 # Jack Compiler
 Two-tiered compiler along with an Assembeler.

-* Front end (Compiler): translates from high-level language Jack to VM language.
-* Back end (VM Translator): translates from VM language to native code of host platform.
-* Assembler: translates Hack assembly language to binary code.
+## Compiler
+Translates high-level Jack language into VM language.
+Input a .jack class file and a VM output file will be created.

+## VM Translator
+Translates VM language into hack assembly language.
+Input a text file containing VM commands and an .asm output file will be create.

-##
+## Assembler
+Translates hack assembly language into binary code.
+Input an assembly file and an output file will be created with each line consisting of sixteen 0 and 1 characters.